stormpath/Turnstile/README.md

 # Turnstile Web

 Turnstile Web provides a number of helpers to make authentication for websites easier.
-TurnstileWeb includes plugins for external login providers, like Facebook, Google, Twitter and Digits.
+TurnstileWeb includes plugins for external login providers, like Facebook, Google, and Digits.

 ## OAuth2: Authenticating with Facebook or Google